isaacfungg/obsidian/Mortgage Broker Course/Lesson 4.md

 The most effective way to conduct a title search is by using the Parcel Identifier (PID), a unique nine-digit number assigned to each property by the registrar of land titles.
 This PID remains with the property unless it is subdivided or consolidated.

+You would also find a caveat while searching titles.
+A caveat only lasts for 2 months before it has to be renewed.

 #### Builders Lien
 Valid for a period of one year then the lien claimant must begin a lawsuit and file a CPL against title to the property in order to enforce its lien within this one-year period